 On 26th April 1986 reactor number 4 at the nuclear power plant exploded.
 The initial explosion and the massive radioactive fallout (thirty to forty times the amount released at Hiroshima) that spread over a massive geographical area lead to many deaths and harmed thousands more in the following years.

 Over three decades later, the levels of radioactivity have dropped to safe levels and we can now explore the site to learn about Europe’s largest technological disaster and discover the impact it has had on the local population and wildlife.
-(B)
+(B,L)

-2 nights Swiss Hotel or similar
+2 nights Lions Castle or similar

 Enjoy a leisurely breakfast and some free time this morning to discover Lviv on your own.